Bob Seger: Peak of success: 1976–1987

 Seger finally achieved his commercial breakthrough with his October 1976 album Night Moves.
 The title track was critically and commercially well-received, becoming a hit on the Billboard Pop Singles chart and receiving airplay on AOR radio.
 The album also featured "Mainstreet" (written about Ann Arbor's Ann Street), a hit that emphasized Seger's rock credibility as well as guitarist Pete Carr's lead guitar, and "Rock and Roll Never Forgets", which peaked at on the Billboard Hot 100.
 Night Moves was Seger's first top-ten album in the Billboard album chart, and as of 2006 was certified at 6 million copies in the United States, making it the biggest-selling studio album of his career.
 The success of Night Moves also bolstered sales of Seger's previous releases.
-Seger's 1975 release Beautiful Loser would eventually sell two million copies and the 1976 album Live Bullet would go on to sell six million copies in the United States.
+Seger's 1975 release Beautiful Loser would eventually sell two million copies and the 1976 album Live Bullet would go on to sell six million copies in the US.

 In February 1977, Silver Bullet Band drummer Charlie Allen Martin was hit by a car from behind while walking on a service road and was left unable to walk.
 David Teegarden, previous drummer for Seger on his 1972 album Smokin' O.P.'s was his replacement.